TheJacksonLaboratory/jax-omero-transfer/README.md

 - Starting with the obvious: **this is a prototype, it is in development, and it has no warranties**.
 Use at your own risk.
 This has a lot of moving parts, interacting with multiple machines both at OMERO and filesystem level.
 It can break in thousands of different ways, and there is no easy way to thoroughly test it.
 We do not recommend using this if you are not proficient with Python, and a seasoned OMERO veteran.
 - We do not know how to deal with Plates and Screens right now.
 Sorry.
+- We are also not dealing with images without underlying files right now (i.e. created using `Pixels`).
 - ROIs are limited to `ezomero.rois` types (Point, Ellipse, Rectangle, Line, Polygon).
 All other ROIs will be skipped.
 - We assume Bioformats generates Image IDs in the same order for the same files (which is relevant for multi-series file formats).
 - OMERO does some strange setting with channel = -1 for ROIs sometimes (for RGB images, I think).  `ome-types` hates that, so we set those values to 0.